Meg2841/Personalized-AI-for-Learning/AI for Learning.md

      - **Google Bard**: Significant correlation between Accuracy and Relevance (r = 0.55, p = 0.03), indicating Relevance improves with higher Accuracy.
      - **Perplexity AI**: Weak or no correlation across metrics.

-The table provides an overview of model performance differences and inter-metric relationships, highlighting where statistical significance was achieved.
+#### The table provides an overview of model performance differences and inter-metric relationships, highlighting where statistical significance was achieved.
----

-## Ethical Considerations
-AI tools raise important ethical issues in academic use.
-1. **Plagiarism:** AI-generated content may be used without proper credit, violating academic integrity.
-Always cite AI tools when used for assignments.
-2. **Accuracy:** AI tools can provide incorrect or biased information.
-Students should verify outputs, especially for critical research.
-3. **Dependence on AI:** Over-reliance on tools can reduce opportunities to develop independent thinking skills.
-Balance AI use with personal effort to learn effectively.

-These concerns highlight the need for responsible use of AI in academics.
-It is essential to treat these tools as support systems, not replacements for learning.

----
 ### Study on Custom GPT Feature in ChatGPT

 The **Custom GPT feature** in ChatGPT allows users to create specialized AI models tailored to their specific needs.
 Unlike standard ChatGPT, these models can be programmed to focus on particular tasks, streamline processes, and provide more personalized outputs without needing repeated instructions.
 Users can define instructions, upload datasets, or integrate these GPTs into workflows, making them incredibly versatile for various applications, including job hunting and interview preparation.